Heat Diffusion Equation (1D)

 \[\begin{equation} \mathbf{K_1}\cdot{\bm{x}}-\mathbf{K_2}\cdot{T_{}^n}-\bm{b}=\bm{r}. \end{equation}\]

-\[\begin{equation}\begin{gather*} & -aT_{\textrm{ext},I^\textrm{W}}^{n+1}+\left(2a + b\right)T_{\textrm{ext},I^\textrm{C}}^{n+1} -aT_{\textrm{ext},I^\textrm{E}}^{n+1} \\ & -aT_{\textrm{ext},I^\textrm{W}}^{n}+\left(2a - b\right)T_{\textrm{ext},I^\textrm{C}}^{n} -aT_{\textrm{ext},I^\textrm{E}}^{n}- \frac{Q_{I^\textrm{C}}}{\rho c_p} = \bm{r}_{I}, \end{gather*}\end{equation}\]
+\[\begin{equation}\begin{gather*} & -aT_{\textrm{ext},I^\textrm{W}}^{n+1}+\left(2a + b\right)T_{\textrm{ext},I^\textrm{C}}^{n+1} -aT_{\textrm{ext},I^\textrm{E}}^{n+1} \\ & -aT_{\textrm{ext},I^\textrm{W}}^{n}+\left(2a - b\right)T_{\textrm{ext},I^\textrm{C}}^{n} -aT_{\textrm{ext},I^\textrm{E}}^{n}- \frac{Q_{I^\textrm{C}}}{\rho_0 c_p} = \bm{r}_{I}, \end{gather*}\end{equation}\]

-where $I^\textrm{C}$ is the global, central reference point of the three-point stencil on the extended temperature field for the centroids and $I$ is the equation number (in 1D these are actually the same).
+where $I^\textrm{C}$ is the central reference point of the three-point stencil on the extended field and $I$ is the equation number (in 1D, these are equivalent).
 This corresponds to the matrix form of Equation (49).

 Boundary Conditions